elasticsearch-dump/elasticsearch-dump/README.md

                     dump is initially created, there's no real way to guarantee that the skipped rows have already been written/parsed.
-This is more of an option for when you want to get most data as possible in the index without concern for losing some rows in the process, similar to the `timeout` option.
+This is more of an option for when you want to get as much data as possible in the index without concern for losing some rows in the process, similar to the `timeout` option.
                     (default: 0)
 --noRefresh
                     Disable input index refresh.
                     Positive:
-                      1. Much increase index speed
+                      1. Much increased index speed
                       2. Much less hardware requirements
                     Negative:
-                      1. Recently added data may not be indexed Recommended using with big data indexing, where speed and system health in a higher priority than recently added data.
+                      1. Recently added data may not be indexed Recommended using with big data indexing, where speed and system health is a higher priority than recently added data.
 --inputTransport
                     Provide a custom js file to use as the input transport